 There’s one career path in particular for people to learn about human motivations and share their professional opinion: the forensic psychologist.
 This mental health professional plays an important role in the modern justice system.
 They may be asked critical questions about a suspect’s mental health, which can affect whether they understand the charges against them and can stand trial or need to be institutionalized.
 They can analyze family dynamics in family court and make recommendations on whether a parent is fit or unfit.
 They may determine whether someone truly has post-traumatic stress disorder, create threat assessments, develop and perform appropriate testing, or serve as expert witnesses in court cases.

 Overall, the conclusions of professional forensic psychologists carry significant weight and responsibility, as they can permanently affect lives of individuals, families and even entire communities.
 That’s why a high level of academic knowledge and professional experience is required to become a forensic psychologist.
 This includes undergraduate- and graduate-level degrees (e.g., a PhD or PsyD) from programs accredited by the American Psychology Association, and sitting for several comprehensive licensing exams.
-Then, candidates are encouraged to complete at least 1,000 hours of post-doctoral work before receiving full forensic credentials.
 Beyond being just a step in an extensive process, doctorate programs in psychology can provide a blend of advanced theory, leadership skill-building, and the opportunity for research.
-Students learn about analytic methods and criminal justice trends, as well.
+Students learn about analytic methods and criminal justice trends.

 In the past, graduate education in forensic psychology was limited to on-campus programs.
 These days, however, there is a number of reputable online forensic psychology doctorate degrees as well, which can accommodate the schedules of working parents, people who live far away from campuses, and other people with time constraints.